Women's Committee for the 250th

 More About the Projects:

-The projects include a $75,000 grant to the Women’s Opportunities Resource Center to support women-owned small businesses; and the restoration of Belmont Mansion, a historic site and former stop on the Underground Railroad.
+The projects include:a $75,000 grant to the Women’s Opportunities Resource Center to support women’s financial empowerment ; and the restoration of Belmont Mansion, a historic site and former stop on the Underground Railroad.

 Programmatic Legacy Projects:

-• Building Women's Wealth: a $75,000 grant to the Women's Opportunity Resource Center (WORC) will support capacity building, business assistance, and cash awards for women's owned small businesses.
+Building Women's Wealth: a $75,000 grant to the Women's Opportunity Resource Center (WORC) will support a Women’s Business Pitch Competition that provides capacity building, direct access to networks and resources, and cash awards for women's owned small businesses.

 Physical Legacy Project:

-• Restoring Belmont Mansion: Saved from demolition in 1986 by Audrey Thornton, over the past 40 years three generations of African American women have preserved this site and shared its history as a stop on the Underground Railroad.
+Restoring Belmont Mansion: Saved from demolition in 1986 by Audrey Thornton, over the past 40 years three generations of African American women have preserved this site and shared its history as a stop on the Underground Railroad.
+Now, with the support of the Women’s Committee, this symbol of freedom and democracy can become an everlasting landmark in Philadelphia history.